-Hot, some torrential downpours, breezy at night
+Hot, sunny mixed with some torrential downpours, breezy at night

-Cloudy, drizzly, 5-15 degrees Celsius, sometimes sunny, hot days
+Cloudy, drizzly, 15-23 degrees Celsius, sometimes sunny, hot days

 You can get everything you need here on the island, but some things are very expensive.